shyambravo/happy_fox/README.md

 No third party libraries used for css or other js utility functions

 ## Data Store

 No State management libraries are used.

-Only wrapper methods are used for simulating data stores.
+Only getter/setter methods are used for simulating data stores.

 Getter and Setter methods for global state can be found under app/client-data-store.